alexshapalov/alexshapalov/README.md

 - Scrum for remote teams
 - Write DNS with Ruby
 - Setup XML with Heroku and AWS
+- All you need to know about Sidekiq

 Book:
 - Object Oriented Ruby!